daniele-proverbio/EpiBeha_analysis/README.md

 # EpiBeha_analysis

 This repository contains the code and material to reroduce the results of the paper "Drivers of protective behaviours during epidemics", for the analysis of epidemic-behavioural aspects during COVID-19.
+Note: to run the code, it may be necessary to update the folder dependencies in the code.

 ## Folders and files